Photo by Olga Kononenko on Unsplash

 I first worked through them all by planning or writing out answers and then graduated to answering in person with her.

-This is why I say Warwick's guidance was a useful starting point because even before I had the question bank, I could jot down ideas about times when I have demonstrated empathy, integrity, teamwork etc. and use them in almost every answer.
+This is why I say the University’s interview guidance was a useful starting point because even before I had the question bank, I could jot down ideas about times when I have demonstrated empathy, integrity, teamwork etc. and use them in almost every answer.

 Practise with someone else to build confidence

 By far the best thing I did was practising my answers with somebody else.
-At first it made me squirm but it was invaluable in building my confidence and with practice, I could organise my thoughts more effectively and use the prep time more to my advantage.
+At first it made me squirm, but it was invaluable in building my confidence.
+With practice, I could organise my thoughts more effectively and use the prep time more to my advantage.

-Once I was more confident she also grilled me on the opinion and ethics questions so I was prepared for tough questions that might trip me up, and how to navigate them in a neutral position that acknowledges both sides of the argument but ultimately demonstrates a clear stance on the issue (for example, abortion, assisted dying and so on).
+Once I was more confident she also grilled me on the opinion and ethics questions so I was prepared for tough questions that might trip me up; particularly how to navigate them in a neutral position that acknowledges both sides of the argument but ultimately demonstrates a clear stance on the issue (for example, abortion, assisted dying and so on).

 What advice would you give to students based on your experience?